BlastWind/Konva-Diagram-Maker/README.md

 npm run start

-Note: This is written in my 1st year of software engineering and I am quite ashamed of some of the code.
-I recently saw many folks starring and forking this, so I will get it cleaned up before 8/15/2021
+Note: This is written in my 1st year of software engineering back in 2019 and I am quite ashamed of some of the code.
+I recently saw many folks starring and forking this, I'll eventually clean this up.